phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 ## Handling configuration inheritance

-We still one problem though...
+One problem though...
 We're ignoring TS Config's [`extends`](https://www.typescriptlang.org/tsconfig#extends) option, which allows you to inherit from other configuration files.

+If a `tsconfig.json` inherits from another configuration, our algorithm as it is now just ignores these other configurations completely.

 To handle this, we'll need to recursively call `get_tsconfig_paths` for every `tsconfig.json` that has an `extends` option, until it doesn't: